 Hemorrhagic disease (HD), a vector-borne disease of white-tailed deer (WTD, Odocoileus virginianus), is caused by two related orbiviruses, epizootic hemorrhagic disease virus (EHDV) and bluetongue virus (BTV).
-Hemorrhagic disease viruses are considered the most important viral agents affecting deer populations in the United States.
+The HD viruses are transmitted through the bite of infected midges, also called gnats or no-see-ums and are considered the most important viral agents affecting deer populations in the United States.
 Although elk have been known to be exposed to these viruses, there is no evidence that elk are ever affected by the disease.

 In the United States, clinical HD is generally reported in late summer and early fall and is thought to correlate with vector activity.
 In southern latitudes, where prevalence of EHD virus antibodies is high because of frequent and diverse serotype exposure, most infections result in mild or unapparent disease.
-Antibody prevalence is low in northern and western states where outbreaks are infrequent and are characterized by severe clinical disease and mortality.
+Antibody prevalence is low in northern and western states where outbreaks are infrequent and are characterized by severe clinical disease and mortality, including Kentucky, where periodic outbreaks are reported.

 Hemorrhagic disease is caused by one of two different viruses: epizootic hemorrhagic disease virus or bluetongue virus.
 The virus is transmitted from animal to animal through the bite of an infected midge.
 These insects occur in the late summer and early fall, which explains the prevalence of the disease during that time of year.
 Once there has been a hard freeze the midges die off for the winter, eliminating new cases of HD.